 Mathematics is a core subject of the secondary curriculum at Key Stage 3 and 4.
-Experience of working with Post 16 students can also be offered.
 Mathematics is an engaging and constantly evolving subject in the school curriculum.
 On the PGCE course you will learn not only about issues related to Mathematics teaching, but also about developing an understanding of educational issues pertaining to teaching and learning, classroom interaction, the school curriculum and the school and society.

 The course is designed to enable you to become a capable and confident teacher at secondary level.
 Abilities to teach the National Curriculum and encourage learning will be developed alongside the skills and understanding required of effective teachers by the Teachers’ Standards.